SciRooPlot/SciRooPlot/docs/slides/slides.typ

 #slide[
-  #slide-title("Processing Tree and CSV Data")
+  #slide-title("Processing Tree and Table Data")
   #grid(
     columns: (50%, 45%),
     gutter: 5%,
     [
-      - Tree leaves and CSV columns are accessed through the same interface.
+      - Tree leaves and table columns of csv files are accessed through the same interface.

       - Create histogram projections, profiles and scatter plots directly from tabular data.